-Classes offered are donation based and donations may be placed in the donation box.
+Classes and retreats offered are donation based and donations may be placed in the donation box near the door.
+You may also make a donation, or dana, online from this page (tap here).

-The MaP program requires each potential participant to fill out an application.
-Please go to the MaP area of the site for the latest info regarding this long term practice.
+*For the MaP program, each potential participant is required to fill out an application.
+Please go to the MaP area of the site (tap here) for details regarding this long-term practice.

 w/ Paul Cheevers or Guest .:.
 This class includes Insight Meditation instructions and a brief walking or guided movement period along with some time for group connecting and refreshment.
 The first Wednesday of each month is especially appropriate for beginners and those with Beginner’s mind.
-This series will incorporate the Four Foundations of Mindfulness or the Four ways to be present and each month a particular theme or Path Factor is emphasized.
+This series incorporates the Four Foundations of Mindfulness or the Four Ways to Be Present, and each month a particular theme or Path Factor is emphasized.
+Please donate at the door.
+Live ONLINE class option may be available.

 Divine Homes: Metta and More